-During the last few years the City of Graham partnered with the City of Burlington do several stream cleanups on Bowden Branch (known locally as Boyd Creek).
+During the last few years the City of Graham partnered with the City of Burlington to do several stream cleanups on Bowden Branch (known locally as Boyd Creek).
 These events drew a significant amount of coverage and a good response from citizens and included participation from both City Staff and City Elected Officials.
-In addition, the appearance commission sponsored a Spring Cleanup day and property maintenance planted approximately 150 trees in various parts of the City.
+In addition, the appearance commission sponsors a Spring Cleanup day.